C2SP/wycheproof/doc/files.md

 (e.g. additional appended bytes) are rejected.
 (Though there are not a lot of test vectors verifying this).

-Test vectors with "result" \: "valid" are valid signatures.
-Test vectors with "result" \: "invalid" are invalid.
-Test vectors with "result" \: "acceptable" are signatures that may or may not be rejected.
+Test vectors with "result": "valid" are valid signatures.
+Test vectors with "result": "invalid" are invalid.
+Test vectors with "result": "acceptable" are signatures that may or may not be rejected.
 The reasons for potential rejection are described with labels.